Skip to content

 These values drive both the simulated observables and the innovation covariance used by the EKF.

-Two-way measurements remove the clock terms while retaining the same thermal noise.
+Two-way measurements remove the clock terms while doubling the geometric path length.
 The simulator therefore uses

 Deep-space assets typically limit uplink time, so the simulator constrains the two-way observables to short windows. measurement.two_way_availability_minutes specifies how long each contact lasts, while measurement.two_way_availability_cadence_minutes defines how often the windows repeat (both default to 60, yielding continuous availability).
 When the cadence exceeds the duration the simulator gaps out the two-way range and range-rate columns between contacts, ensuring the EKF only ingests the available passes.
 Setting the duration to 0 removes all two-way data entirely.